UKCloud/documentation/articles/vmware/vmw-how-zerto-migrate-between-regions.md

 ## Overview

 Journaling Protection is a powerful, self-service replication and recovery tool that can help you improve your organisational resilience.
-However, you can also use UKCloud's Journaling Protection solution to migrate your UKCloud for VMware applications into another UKCloud for VMware-enabled zone.
+However, you can also use UKCloud's Journaling Protection solution to migrate your UKCloud for VMware applications into a different UKCloud for VMware-enabled zone.
 This enables you to move your workloads into the regions within the UKCloud platform that are best suited for their requirements.

-Our Migration service is powered by Zerto, a leading provider of disaster recovery software for the cloud.
+Our workload migration service is powered by Zerto, a leading provider of disaster recovery software for the cloud.

 The migration of VMs within the UKCloud platform is very closely aligned to the disaster recovery of VMs within UKCloud; the small difference being that when you have failed-over the VMs from one region into another, you don't then failback to your primary region.
 As such, you'll find that the articles linked to from this article refer to disaster recovery and failover, however the steps also apply to migration.

 ### Intended audience

-To complete the steps in this guide, you need to have access to the Zerto Self-Service Portal.
+To complete the steps in this article, you need to have access to the Zerto Self-Service Portal.

 ## Before you begin